CIROZ

+Ciliated left-right organizer ZP-N domains-containing protein is a protein which in humans is encoded by the gene CIROZ (previously C1orf127).
+It is involved in the development of the heart and in particular the process of establishing left-right asymmetry.
+Related to this, genetic mutations in humans have been associated with this process getting disrupted (called situs ambiguus), often including inborn heart defects.

+It has become a non-functional pseudogene in certain non-human animals including birds and reptiles.

 Gene

-C1orf127 is located on the short arm of Chromosome 1 (1p36.22), spanning 35,566 base pairs from 10946471 to 10982037.
+CIROZ is located on the short arm of Chromosome 1 (1p36.22), spanning 35,566 base pairs from 10946471 to 10982037.
 It is oriented on the minus strand of the chromosome.

 mRNA

 The primary assembly has 13 exons, and yields an 823 amino acid protein product.
 There are two known isoforms caused by alternative splicing.

 Protein

-C1orf127's protein product is a member of the Ensembl protein family TF607005.
+The CIROZ protein is a member of the Ensembl protein family TF607005.
 The primary assembly weighs 89 kDa with an isoelectric point of 5.54, making it both longer and heavier than the average protein.

 Domains and Motifs

-C1orf127 is contains two protein domains: DUF4556 and PHA03247, a domain in the Atrophin-1 superfamily.
+CIROZ contains two protein domains: DUF4556 and PHA03247, a domain in the Atrophin-1 superfamily.
 The functions of both domains are unknown.
 The protein also appears to have a cleavable signal peptide from Met1 to Pro18.

 Subcellular Localization

-The protein C1orf127 is suggested to be localized to the extracellular matrix in humans.
+The CIROZ protein is suggested to be localized to the extracellular matrix in humans.

-Post-Translational Modifications

-C1orf127 undergoes N and O-linked glycosylation, and contains a number of potential phosphorylation sites.